CMPUT301F21T25/AgileSprinters/doc/ReadMe.md

 ## UML
 They are found [here](https://github.com/CMPUT301F21T25/AgileSprinters/blob/main/doc/UML.png)

+## UI Mock Up
+The UI Mock Up can be found [here](https://github.com/CMPUT301F21T25/AgileSprinters/blob/main/doc/UI_MockUp.pdf)

 ## Storyboard Summary/How to Use
-The storyboard summary/how to use the app may be found here
+The storyboard summary/how to use the app may be found [here](https://github.com/CMPUT301F21T25/AgileSprinters/blob/main/doc/Story%20Board.pdf)